-Therefore, when you stumble and fall into any temptation, you are not justified, exonerated or absolved from the blame notwithstanding the stumbling block anyone might have put in your way.
+Therefore, when you stumble and fall into any temptation, you are not justified, acquitted, or absolved from the blame, notwithstanding the stumbling block anyone might have put in your way.

 After Balaam’s several futile attempts to place a curse upon the children of Israel as requested by Balak the King of Moab, he taught him to put a stumbling block before the children of Israel.

-While God punished the men of Israel for falling into the temptation to worship the gods of the Moabites and to commit sexual immorality with the daughters of Moab, Balaam who devised the plan that caused them to fall did not go unpunished.
+While God punished the men of Israel for falling into the temptation to worship the gods of the Moabites and commit sexual immorality with the daughters of Moab, Balaam, who devised the plan that caused them to fall, did not go unpunished.
 In the battle against the Midianites, the children of Israel slew Balaam with the sword (Num.
 31:8).

 What a warning to us today to beware of putting a stumbling block or a cause to fall in the way of others!

-Although it is absolutely true that you have total liberty in Christ, for you are no longer under the law, but under grace, yet the Scripture cautions you to “beware lest somehow this liberty of yours become a stumbling block to those who are weak.”
+Although you indeed have total liberty in Christ, for you are no longer under the law, but under grace, yet the Scripture cautions you to “beware lest somehow this liberty of yours become a stumbling block to those who are weak.”
 (1 Cor.
 8:9 NKJV).